 To come up with this figure, AdvisorSmith used quote estimates and rate filings from over 43 insurance companies nationwide.
 Premiums ranged from $650 to $2,357 for cyber insurance for companies with moderate cyber risk.

-This figure, however, is not a hard-and-fast rule and will vary based on a number of elements regarding your business.
-Let’s discuss this further.
+This figure, however, is not a hard-and-fast rule and will vary based on several elements regarding your business and the cyber insurance market.

 how much does cyber insurance cost?

 Again, there’s no magic number for how much each business owner’s insurance will cost.
 That’s because every business is different.

 Moreover, this is an especially tricky question as the cyber liability underwriting market remain

 But what factors influence how much you will pay for cyber insurance as a business owner?
 At benchmark commercial insurance, we identify eight main determining factors.